 What can I do to protect myself?

-For the general public, no additional precautions are recommended beyond the simple daily precautions that everyone should always take:
+For the general public, the simple daily precautions that everyone should always take are recommended:

 - Wash your hands often with soap and water for at least 20 seconds.
 If soap and water are not available, use an alcohol-based hand sanitizer.